Home

 The eight currently recognized Tribes in Virginia were granted state recognition prior to 1989 by resolutions in the State Legislature.
 They did not go through a written criteria process.

 Six of the eight State Recognized Tribes, seated on the VCI, are currently seeking Federal Recognition though Congressional resolution.
-This would bypass the written Federal Criteria administered by the Bureau of Indian Affairs.
+This would bypass the written Federal Criteria administered by the Bureau of Indian Affiars.

 Please click on the section Petition Cover Letter.
 This October 2006 letter explains the Tribe’s position on the State Recognition Process.